SRINETHIR/Hardware-Design/README.md

 Synthesis of multimodule file – with 2 submodules.<be><br>
 Synthesis is important at the submodule level for 2 major reasons:
 <ol>
-          <li>When there is a presence of multiple instantiations of same component, then the module is synthesised single time and replicated multiple times in the top and need not be synthesized multiple times.
+          <li>When there is a presence of multiple instantiations of the same component, then the module is synthesized a single time and replicated multiple times in the top and need not be synthesized multiple times.
 Hence, this helps to save time.<br></li>
-          <li>Dive and conquer – A massive device is divided in small units and given to the synthesizer tool which gives out the optimized netlist which are then placed together on the top layer. <br></li>
+          <li>Dive and conquer – A massive device is divided into small units and given to the synthesizer tool which gives out the optimized netlist which is then placed together on the top layer. <br></li>
  </ol>

 Hierarchical design – the design is constituted of submodules and the hierarchy is preserved